CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EquipmentSystemIoController.md

 HasSharedIoModule returns a boolean if a field has been set.

+### SetSharedIoModuleNil

+`func (o *EquipmentSystemIoController) SetSharedIoModuleNil(b bool)`

+ SetSharedIoModuleNil sets the value for SharedIoModule to be an explicit nil

+### UnsetSharedIoModule
+`func (o *EquipmentSystemIoController) UnsetSharedIoModule()`

+UnsetSharedIoModule ensures that no value is present for SharedIoModule, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)